Student Clubs – Brockton

 GENDER SEXUALITY ALLIANCE (GSA): An organization dedicated to spreading awareness, information, and positive self-image across the campus.
 Our focus is the pursuit of equality for all people who do not identify with heteronormative sexualities and gender presentations.
 Open dialog within the group about issues affecting our lives is welcomed and encouraged.
 All students, including but not limited to lesbian, gay, bisexual, transgender, queer, intersex, asexual, gender-fluid, pansexual, questioning, undefined, and heterosexual, are welcome to meetings and official positions.
 Meetings provide a safe place for people of all sexual orientations and gender identities to express themselves openly, without fear of judgment or harassment.

-Advisors: Christina Bermingham, Kate Hayes-Huer & Robin Peery firstname.lastname@example.org
+Advisors: Christina Bermingham, Nico Hayes-Huer & Robin Peery firstname.lastname@example.org

 HEARTS 4 HAITI: To promote cultural awareness of Haitian Community, to provide an opportunity for Haitian students and others to come together and form bonds of friendship and mutual understanding.
 The club will create a bridge where students can learn about Haitian culture.
 Open to all students.